fsouza/blog/content/2021-08-23-functional-streams-in-go/index.md

 +++
-title = "Implementing functional streams with generics in Go for fun"
+title = "Implementing functional streams with generics in Go (for fun)"

 draft = true